popcron-games/unity-library/README.md

 ### The `UnityLibrarySystems` type

-This system type is a wrapper for `UnityObjects` and `UnityEventDispatcher`.
-Overall it provides these characteristics:
+This included system is a collection of these:

+**`UnityEventDispatcher`**:

-**Events from the Unity runtime will be dispatched**:
+Dispatches events from the Unity runtime to all systems:

 ```cs
 public class MySystem : IListener<ApplicationStarted>, IListener<UpdateEvent>, IListener<ApplicationFinished>